mollerse/frp-sbs/blogpost.md

 we wanted to do this in the reactive implementation.
 For the FRP implementation we would not have to do much handling.
 Since we already have the source it would just be a matter of expressing the relationship.

+## Closing Remarks
+I did not want to turn this blogpost into a very opinionated piece, but rather show how the two techniques would look when implementing the exact same functionality.
+I will, however, say that FRP opens a new level of abstraction to the developer.
+This new level of abstraction is one that, in my opinion, is closer to how we reason about interfaces.
+And that is something I like very much.
+I will definitely pay close attention to the direction the field of FRP will take and the impact it will have on user interface code.